The-AI-Alliance/trust-safety-user-guide/README.md

 > This work is licensed under Creative Commons Attribution 4.0 International.
 To view a copy of this license, see [LICENSE](LICENSE) or visit https://creativecommons.org/licenses/by/4.0/legalcode.

+## Contributing New or Improved Content

+What gets displayed by GitHub Pages is the customized Markdown files in the `docs` directory.
+If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.

+Here are some things you should know.

+### We Require "Developer Certificate of Origin" (DCO)

+> [!WARNING]
+> Before you make any git commits with changes, understand what's required for DCO.

+See the [Alliance contributing guide](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
+In practical terms, supporting this requirement means you must use the `-s` flag with your `git commit` commands.

+### Using the Correct Branch

+As for most Git projects, issue PRs to the `main` branch.
+However, the repo is actually configured to publish the docs from the `latest` branch, so we can accept PRs quickly, then decide when to publish a new version.
+(We will also tag `latest` for each release with a version number, for historical tracking.)

+> [!NOTE]
+> If you are curious, the details of how this publication branch is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).

 ## Quick Setup

 We use [GitHub Pages](https://pages.github.com/) so edits can be made in Markdown, updates can be managed using pull requests, and the results can be published automatically by GitHub.